 Result

-- Your application is registered as an OAuth 2.0 client in Pleo’s Staging environment.
+After completing these steps:- Postman is registered as an OAuth 2.0 client in Pleo’s Staging environment

 What Comes Next?